Burnout: identifying the causes and protecting yourself

 Here are some tips for when you are feeling low on resilience and perseverance:

 Health is more than physical exercise, although being active and spending time outdoors each day is incredibly beneficial to your wellbeing.
-You may also want to consider:
+You may also want to consider:- Social health

 In addition to positive self-talk and social health it can also help to share with others, sometimes professionals.
 (There is a series of episodes of Ted Lasso where his reluctance to counselling is addressed, subtly emphasising the benefit to us all).